News KrakenD Enterprise v2.6 released with OpenTelemetry, FIPS-140, gRPC server and more

 COPY LICENSE .

-When you change the working directory, all relative paths move to the new base directory.
-When you start KrakenD, the configuration file path needs to consider this.
+When you change the working directory, all relative paths move to the new base directory, and when KrakenD starts, it loads the license from /vault/LICENSE (as well as any other external file referenced in the configuration relatively).

 Storing the LICENSE in the Docker image